xeraa/microservice-monitoring/readme.md

 ![](img/heap-usage-annotated.png)

 * **APM**: Show the traces so far.
 Then let the attendees hit */call* and */call-bad* to see where the slowness is coming from and how errors look like.
+If there is not enough activity on the instances, call `./ab.sh` on the monitor instance.
 * **Kibana Dashboard Mode**: Point attendees to the Kibana instance to let them play around on their own.